mco-gh/mco.dev/content/post/found/eilish.md

 coverImage = "/img/eilish.png"
 +++

 Here's another in the Tiny Desk (Home) Concert series.
-This entire performance is amazing but what really gets me is the second song in the set, *Everything I Wanted*, which has a poignant, melancholy vibe and features beautiful harmonies with her brother and collaborator, Finneas.
+This entire performance is amazing but what really gets me is the second song in the set, *Everything I Wanted*, featuring beautiful harmonies with her brother and collaborator, Finneas.

 <!--more-->